Lake Huron Medical Center congratulates Daisy Award Recipient Cory Messing,

 facilities in the United States and 17 different countries.

-Kathy works as a registered nurse in the Ambulatory Surgical Unit and was
+Cory works as a Registered Nurse in the Emergency Department and was nominated

-Beyond her clinical skills, Kathy is known for remaining calm and reassuring
+Beyond his remarkable clinical skills, Cory is known for his professionalism,

-“Kathy cultivates an environment which allows Lake Huron Medical
+“Cory cultivates an environment which allows Lake Huron Medical Center

-Center to provide exceptional care, and is the kind of nurse who inspires
+to provide exceptional care, and is the kind of nurse who inspires you

-you to give your best every day,” comments Pat Roberts, RN, MS,
+to give your best every day,” comments Pat Roberts, RN, MS, Chief

-Chief Nursing Officer, Lake Huron Medical Center.
-“The DAISY award
+Nursing Officer, Lake Huron Medical Center.
+“The DAISY award is

-mindset which fosters care, trust, and compassion with her patients and
+mindset which fosters care, trust, and compassion with his patients and

 The Daisy Award was created 1999 by members of the family of Patrick Barnes